 Course Summary: Level 3 Textiles Technology builds on the skills and knowledge from Level 2 Textile based on a context that changes each year.
+10 credits internal and 4 credits external

 Technology.
 The students work to resolve a design issue.
 At Level 3 there is a strong focus on the critical analysis and evaluation of one's own practice.
 Making a complex garment or item